Installing via pip¶

 Installing with conda¶

-To install PySD with conda, using the conda-forge channel, into a conda environment, use the following command:
+To install PySD with conda, using the conda-forge channel, use the following command:

 conda install -c conda-forge pysd